 Recreational boating advice

 We know you love to get out on the water.
-If you're one of the State’s 100,000 recreational boat owners, or simply enjoy the State’s waterways using other craft, find out what you need to know from our frequently asked questions below.
+If you're one of the Stateís 100,000 recreational boat owners, or simply enjoy the Stateís waterways using other craft, find out what you need to know from our frequently asked questions below.

 Can I go boating?

-Yes.
-The State Government has identified boating as one of the non-contact recreational activities that is now allowed, with up to 20 people for boating and fishing as long as the four square metre per person rule is accounted for on the vessel.
+Yes, boating is allowed, as long as the two square metre per person rule is observed on the vessel.
 Please view the WA State Government's directions on gatherings and social distancing

 Can I go kiteboarding, windsurfing, kayaking or take out my paddle craft?

-Yes.
-As recreational activities, kiteboarding, windsurfing, kayaking or paddling is allowed, as long as you observe the four square metre per person and social distancing guidelines are noted.
+Yes, kiteboarding, windsurfing, kayaking and paddling is allowed, as long as you observe the two square metre per person rule and social distancing guidelines are followed.
 Please view the WA State Government's directions on gatherings and social distancing.

 If I go boating what do I need to remember?

-If boating with other people (up to 20) that you do not reside with, ensure the four square metre per person rule is accounted for on the vessel.
+If boating with people you donít live with, the two square metre per person rule needs to be observed.
 Use hand sanitiser where there is any contact with shared surfaces and where possible maintain social distancing.
 If you are boating alone, please ensure you tell someone where you are going, check the weather and conditions and wear a lifejacket.

 Should I do anything different at the launch ramp?

-Please wait your turn at the ramp and ensure you practise social distancing and maintain personal hygiene at all times.
+Please wait your turn at the ramp, ensure you practise social distancing and maintain good personal hygiene at all times.

 Are there restrictions on where I can go boating?